Duster (band): History

 Of their hiatus and subsequent reunion, Parton said, "When we took a break almost two decades ago, we didn't think it was going to all completely stop.
 We thought we could keep it drifting at least, maybe at a slower pace and with a different process.
 But everything just went dark.
 We were always in touch and sometimes we'd talk about doing Duster things, but days just piled up...
 In recent years we've talked more seriously about at least doing another record.
 Now everything is sort of working out, and we are making new things together, but we're taking it slow and still doing most things wrong, so it does feel like right where we left off."

 On March 31, 2022, the band surprise-released their fourth studio album Together through several music videos on YouTube, with the album becoming available for sale the following day.
 Following the release, Parton announced that Albertini had left Duster to focus on his indie rock project Helvetia, although Albertini stated in the liner notes of the Bandcamp release of his 2023 album, You shot up past the moon scapegoat, that it was more complicated and his departure was due to mental health.

+On August 30, 2024, the band surprise-released their fifth studio album In Dreams.

 Side projects

-The band released 2 albums under the pseudonym Valium Aggelein which were later re-released as a box set in 2020.
-Parton has also released music under the pseudonyms Eiafuawn (Everything is all fucked up and what not) and the Soviets and has played in bands El Buzzard, Breasts, Parton Kooper Planetarium, Two Boys Alright, Stumpy and Ghost Drugs.
-Albertini has his own band Helvetia that has put out multiple records on Parton's record label The Static Cult Label and has played for Mike Johnson, Built to Spill and Xiu Xiu.
+The band released two albums under the pseudonym Valium Aggelein in 1996 and 1997 respectively which were later re-released as a box set, Black Moon, by Numero Group in 2020.
+Parton has also released music under the pseudonyms Eiafuawn (short for Everything is all fucked up and what not) and the Soviets and played in bands like El Buzzard, Breasts, Parton Kooper Planetarium, Two Boys Alright, Stumpy and Ghost Drugs.
+Albertini has his own band, Helvetia, that has put out multiple records on Parton's record label The Static Cult Label and has played with Mike Johnson, Built to Spill and Xiu Xiu.
 Amber has also released an EP under his name and Lonnie Win.

 Musical style

 Generally seen as indie rock, the group has been also associated with the space rock revival and slowcore movements by critics due to their unique sound.
-To produce this, the band typically recorded on cheap and older recording equipment, such as cassette decks, in their Low Earth Orbit studio, which is not an actual place but rather the general name where the band works, giving their music a lo-fi quality.
+To produce this, the band typically recorded at their home studio, Low Earth Orbit, on cheap and older recording equipment, such as cassette decks, giving their music a lo-fi quality.